Home Majors Architectural Engineering

 How much do Architectural Engineering graduates earn?

-Architectural Engineering is rated "High" for AI automation risk, with an average of 52% of job tasks exposed to large language models and AI tools.
+Architectural Engineering is rated "High" for AI automation risk, with 52% of job tasks exposed to large language models and AI tools.
 This means most career tasks in this field could be augmented or replaced by AI over the next decade.

 Which school has the best Architectural Engineering program?

-What's the outlook for a Architectural Engineering degree?
+What's the ROI on a Architectural Engineering degree?

 On average, Architectural Engineering graduates earn 16.9x their in-state tuition over 10 years.
 This is a strong return on investment.